 - have expertise in an area in which Kent State University offers or can offer instruction.

 Application process begins in the spring of each year.
 Decisions will be made before the end of the spring year with an appointment which begins the following fall.
 The successful candidate will serve from September through June of the academic year.
 Candidates must be nominated by letters of reference.
 Each candidate must have at least three letters of recommendation that will address each criterion as noted above.
 Decision will be made by an ad hoc committee.
 Recommendation will be provided to the Vice President of Diversity, Equity and Inclusion.

-The appointee will be given $13,000 for services rendered throughout the academic year.
+Appointees are paid $13,000 for services rendered throughout the academic year.